RTC Contest Tips

 Single Operator (SO QRP)

-Only one signal may be transmitted at any given time.
+Single Operator: Only one signal may be transmitted at any given time.

-Spotting assistance is allowed
+Spotting assistance is permitted in all categories.

-6. Trophies
+8. Trophies

 Plaques will be awarded for:

-Top Score Single-Operator High Power (Any mode) Sponsor: HAMLOG.online
+Top Score Multi-Operator High Power (Any mode)

-Top Score Single-Operator Low Power (Any mode) Sponsor: Manuel, IK3STG
+Top Score Multi-Operator Low Power (Any mode)

-Top Score Single-Operator QRP (Any mode) Sponsor: Society of Midwest Contesters
+Top Score Single-Operator QRP (Any mode) Sponsor:

 Suggestions for sponsoring trophies are welcome!